Aurenore/elects/readme.md

 ```
 where `<sweep_id>` is the id of the sweep you initialized.
 You can follow the training process on the wandb dashboard.

 You can find the best model via the wandb dashboard, and download the configuration file from there.
 You can also find the best model by downloading the results locally and selecting the model according to your preferences.
-See the beginning of the notebook [`prediction_one_parcel.ipynb`](notebooks/prediction_one_parcel.ipynb)  for an example of how to do this.
+See the beginning of the notebook [`prediction_one_parcel.ipynb`](notebooks/prediction_one_parcel.ipynb)  for an example on how to load the results of a sweep.

 Save the configuration file of the selected model in json format.